NullandKale/OpenTKSplat/OpenTKSplat/Docs/1_Loading/PlyLoading.md

             return data;
         }

+        // this function is called in parallel and queries the data stored in the PlyData
+        // some of the data in the ply file needs post processing, this is another reason
-        private static void LoadVert(int i, int extraFeatureCount, PlyData ply, GaussianData data, bool rotFieldsExist) {
+        // why doing this on all cores in parallel such a large speed up. private static void LoadVert(int i, int extraFeatureCount, PlyData ply, GaussianData data, bool rotFieldsExist) {
             // Reading positions